kyaiooiayk/CI-CD-Pipeline-with-GitHub-Actions/README.md

 ![image](https://user-images.githubusercontent.com/89139139/220193508-774b645e-664d-49ee-89a8-8d83442ac879.png)
 ***

+## Artifacts and dependency caching
+- Artifacts and caching are similar because they provide the ability to store files on GitHub, but each feature offers different use cases and cannot be used interchangeably.
+    - **Use caching** when you want to reuse files that don't change often between jobs or workflow runs, such as build dependencies from a package management system.
+    - **Use artifacts** when you want to save files produced by a job to view after a workflow run has ended, such as built binaries or build logs.
+***

 ## ML Pipeline
  - A typical Machine learning pipeline for production is mainly composed of four (give or take) steps:
     - Data Gathering